Michelle: Alright, well, here we are with Maria from Celebrity Dance Studio. Is it still called Celebrity now you’re at another…?

 Michelle: Being around for so long.

-Maria: Yes and that’s I think when we felt confident that we could then take this opportunity with the studio.
-The business always up for sale, so to speak, and we thought that we felt confident we could take it and run with it, because we’d establish what we thought was going to work and it was actually working.
+Maria: Yes, and that’s what I think when we felt confident that we could then take this opportunity with the studio.
+The business was always up for sale, so to speak, and we thought that we felt confident we could take it and run with it, because we’d establish what we thought was going to work, and it was actually working.
 Magically!

-Michelle: So you mentioned the things you think that is important in a studio, so what are those things?
+Michelle: So you mentioned the things you think are important in a studio, so what are those things?

 Maria: When we were employees, there was a lot of turnover of students, quick students coming in and out all the time.
-And that would bother me because, to me, it was a place that I wanted to stay in forever so, in thinking about that, Joe and I decided that we needed to create an environment that was bit more than a dance institution.
-An environment where people felt that they belonged, a environment they felt involved, a lot of good service so that then resulted in students making good progress, and it became very much like a family.
+And that would bother me because, to me, it was a place that I wanted to stay in forever, so, in thinking about that, Joe and I decided that we needed to create an environment that was a bit more than a dance institution.
+An environment where people felt that they belonged, an environment they felt involved in, a lot of good service that then resulted in students making good progress, and it became very much like a family.
 I can tell you 25 or 26 years til the day that when we closed last year, we had students in the studio that started with us in 1988.

-Maria: And they were still there because they didn’t need to learn anymore but it was where they belonged.
-And that’s we felt we wanted to do, and that’s what i think was a success for us.
+Maria: And they were still there because they didn’t need to learn anymore, but it was where they belonged.
+And that’s what we felt we wanted to do, and that’s what I think was a success for us.
 We managed to create that energy and that environment.

 Maria: Many people will still walk up to us today and say that those years were the best years of our lives, those years in Celebrity were the best years of our lives.
 And that is really heartwarming.
 That’s what is nice to hear.